Exciting Java predictions and developments for 2017

 Lastly, there will be some indication of growth and attraction with some of the Java Virtual Machine (JVM) ecosystem with languages like Scala, Ceylon, Groovy and Kotlin.

-If you want to kick-start your career as a Java developer or get to grips with a more advanced role then, Pearson Frank is the place you need to be.
+If you want to kick-start your career as a Java developer or get to grips with a more advanced role then, FRG Technology Consulting is the place you need to be.
 Browse our jobs Java jobs here, subscribe to receive jobs by email, or contact one of our consultants today to chat about your current career situation.